Case study: Hope for stroke patients with aphasia

 “I hope the results of this study give both speech and language therapists and people with aphasia and their carers hope for further recovery.”

 In this video Dr Rebecca Palmer talks more about the study, and patients recruited to the study talk about how the computer therapy has helped them.
 This is a shortened version of the film.
 The full version can be viewed on the University of Sheffield website.

 Researchers are looking to see how various patient characteristics could have an impact on how quickly they recover language skills after stroke: journalslibrary.nihr.ac.uk/programmes/hsdr/140422/#/summary-of-research

-To see the therapy in practice and to hear patient stories, please see: sheffield.ac.uk/scharr/sections/dts/ctru/bigcactus
+To see the therapy in practice, watch the full video and to hear patient stories, please see: sheffield.ac.uk/scharr/sections/dts/ctru/bigcactus